How to Deliver a Great Elevator Pitch That Gets Results

 Liam Sandford

-Every professional, entrepreneur, or leader will face moments where they need to explain what they do quickly, clearly, and memorably.
-That’s the purpose of an elevator pitch.
-But delivering a great elevator pitch is not about cramming everything into 90 seconds.
-It’s about clarity, relevance, and impact.
-If your pitch leaves the listener unsure of who you are, what you do, or why they should care, it has failed, no matter how polished it sounded.
+Every professional, entrepreneur or leader hits moments where they need to explain what they do quickly, clearly and memorably.
+That is the purpose of an elevator pitch.
+But delivering a great one is not about cramming everything into 90 seconds.
+It is about clarity, relevance and impact.
+If your pitch leaves the listener unsure of who you are, what you do or why they should care, it has failed, however polished it sounded.

-In this article, you will learn how to craft an elevator pitch that captures attention, communicates your key message, and drives action.
-Using the Nano Speech framework, actionable clarity principles, and audience focused thinking, you can transform your pitch from a generic introduction into a compelling professional statement.
+In this article you will learn how to craft an elevator pitch that captures attention, communicates your key message and drives action.
+With the Nano Speech, a few clarity principles, and some audience focused thinking, you can turn your pitch from a generic introduction into a compelling professional statement.

 What an Elevator Pitch Really Is

 An elevator pitch is often misunderstood as a short, rehearsed spiel that fits neatly into 90 seconds.
-In reality, it’s much more than that.
-It’s the concise articulation of your key message, the reason someone should care, and the action you want them to take.
-Think of it as your opportunity to create clarity and connection instantly.
+In reality it is more than that.
+It is the concise articulation of your key message, the reason someone should care, and the action you want them to take.
+Think of it as your chance to create clarity and connection instantly.

-It’s also about impact.
-Every line of your pitch should serve a purpose: capturing attention, communicating value, and driving action.
-When executed well, even a brief pitch can leave a lasting impression, while a longer, unfocused one can leave your listener confused or disinterested.
+It is also about impact.
+Every line should serve a purpose, whether that is capturing attention, communicating your value, or driving the action.
+Done well, even a brief pitch leaves a lasting impression, where a longer, unfocused one leaves the listener confused.

 Keep Your Elevator Pitch Short

-Focus on essentials.
-Your pitch should clearly communicate your core message, why it matters, and the action you want the listener to take, without including unnecessary details about your role or background.
-Many people make the mistake of thinking that talking longer means they’re providing more clarity, but in reality, too much information dilutes the impact.
+Focus on the essentials.
+Your pitch should clearly communicate your core message, why it matters, and the action you want the listener to take, without unnecessary detail about your role or your background.
+Many people assume that talking for longer means more clarity, but in reality too much information dilutes the impact.

-Imagine being in a networking event where someone speaks for two minutes about their entire career.
-The listener will often tune out halfway, remembering only fragments.
-By keeping your pitch short and focused, you give yourself the best chance of being remembered.
-Practice distilling your role, value, and outcomes into one or two sentences, and only expand if prompted by the listener.
-A concise pitch demonstrates confidence, respect for the listener’s time, and makes your message more memorable.
+Picture a networking event where someone talks for two minutes about their entire career.
+The listener tunes out halfway and remembers only fragments.
+Keep your pitch short and focused and you give yourself the best chance of being remembered.
+Practise distilling your role, your value and your outcomes into one or two sentences, and only expand if the listener prompts you.
+A concise pitch shows confidence and respect for their time, and it makes your message more memorable.

 Focus on Impact

-Every word of your elevator pitch should drive the listener to care about what you do and why it matters.
-Avoid talking about yourself for the sake of it; instead, highlight outcomes, benefits, or solutions that matter to them.
-Think of your pitch as a bridge connecting your expertise to their needs.
-If the bridge is weak, they won’t cross it.
-Ask yourself: what would make someone lean in and say, “Tell me more”?
+Every word should drive the listener to care about what you do and why it matters.
+Avoid talking about yourself for the sake of it, and highlight the outcome, the benefit or the solution that matters to them instead.
+Think of your pitch as a bridge connecting your expertise to their needs; if the bridge is weak, they will not cross it.
+Ask yourself what would make someone lean in and say "tell me more."

-Emphasise clarity and relevance over cleverness or jargon.
-Use examples or scenarios they can relate to, and always conclude with a reason for them to act, whether scheduling a call, connecting later, or considering a partnership.
-This intentional focus on impact ensures your pitch is persuasive, memorable, and actionable.
+Lead with clarity and relevance rather than cleverness or jargon.
+Use an example they can relate to, and finish with a reason for them to act, whether that is scheduling a call, connecting later, or considering a partnership.
+That focus on impact makes a pitch persuasive and actionable.

 The Nano Speech Framework for Your Elevator Pitch

-The Nano Speech framework, open, body, close, is perfect for structuring your elevator pitch.
-It ensures clarity, flow, and memorability, even in a high pressure situation.
-Using this framework prevents rambling, helps you stay on message, and ensures every second of your pitch has a purpose.
+The Nano Speech, open, body, close, is perfect for structuring your elevator pitch.
+It keeps you clear and memorable even in a high pressure moment.
+The structure prevents rambling, keeps you on message, and makes sure every second of the pitch earns its place.

 Open With a Hook

-The opening of your pitch sets the tone for everything that follows.
-Start with a question, a brief story, a striking statistic, or a compelling insight to immediately capture attention.
-The goal is to create curiosity and make the listener want to hear more.
+Your opening sets the tone for everything after it.
+Start with a question, a brief story, a striking statistic or a compelling insight to capture attention immediately.
+The goal is to spark curiosity and make the listener want to hear more.

-A weak or generic opening can make the rest of your pitch fade into background noise, no matter how strong your message is.
-For example, instead of saying, “I work in marketing,” you could open with, “I help startups double their customer growth in six months.”
-This immediately signals value and relevance, giving the listener a reason to pay attention.
-Your hook should be authentic, concise, and tailored to your audience’s perspective.
+A weak or generic opening lets the rest of your pitch fade into background noise, however strong your message is.
+Instead of "I work in marketing," you could open with "I help startups double their customer growth in six months."
+That signals value and relevance at once and gives the listener a reason to pay attention.
+Keep the hook authentic, concise and tailored to the person in front of you.

 Deliver the Body Clearly

 The body is where you communicate your main message.
 Keep it simple and single minded: what you do, for whom, and why it matters.
-Avoid long lists of tasks or qualifications.
-Think about it as answering three questions in one sentence: who you help, what you do, and the outcome you deliver.
-For example, “I help small business owners automate their accounting so they can focus on growth.”
-Every word should add clarity and relevance; if it doesn’t, remove it.
-Practice saying your message aloud, refining it until it’s smooth, memorable, and easily repeatable.
-A clear body ensures the listener instantly understands your value without having to ask clarifying questions.
+Skip the long list of tasks or qualifications.
+Think of it as answering three questions in one sentence: who you help, what you do, and the outcome you deliver, such as "I help small business owners automate their accounting so they can focus on growth."
+Every word should add clarity; if it does not, cut it.
+Practise saying it aloud and refine it until it is smooth and easy to repeat, so the listener understands your value without having to ask.

 Close With an Action

-Your closing is what transforms a description into an actionable conversation.
-Avoid ending with vague phrases like “That’s me done” or “Thanks for listening.”
-Instead, give a clear next step or ask that directs the listener toward engagement.
-You are delivering an elevator pitch for a reason.
-That reason is what you close with, focusing on the outcome you want.
+Your close turns a description into an actual conversation.
+Avoid ending on a vague "that is me done" or "thanks for listening."
+Give a clear next step or ask that points the listener towards engagement.
+You are delivering the pitch for a reason, and that reason is exactly what you close on, built around the outcome you want.

-The goal is to make it obvious what you want the listener to do and make it easy for them to take that step.
-For example: “If this sounds relevant, I’d love to schedule a 15-minute call to discuss how we can help you streamline your operations.”
-A strong close leaves no ambiguity and maximises the likelihood that your pitch translates into tangible outcomes.
+Make it obvious what you want the listener to do and easy for them to do it, for example: "if this sounds relevant, I would love to book a 15 minute call to talk through how we can streamline your operations."
+A strong close leaves no ambiguity and gives your pitch the best chance of turning into a real outcome.

 Crafting Your Message for Maximum Clarity

 Clarity is the cornerstone of a great elevator pitch.
-If you can’t explain what you do in one sentence, you need to refine it.
-A listener should understand your role and value without guessing or asking follow up questions.
-Simple language, precise phrasing, and a focus on benefits over features are key.
-Testing your message and refining it over time ensures your pitch is both concise and memorable.
+If you cannot explain what you do in one sentence, it needs refining.
+The listener should understand your role and your value without guessing or asking a follow up question.
+Simple language, precise phrasing and a focus on the benefit over the feature are the key.
+Test your message and refine it over time so the pitch stays concise and memorable.

 Be Clear, Not Clever

 Being clever might make you feel smart, but it rarely makes the listener understand.
-Avoid jargon, acronyms, and overly sophisticated language that only you understand.
-Clarity requires simplicity.
-If you can say it in five words, don’t use ten.
-For example, instead of saying, “I optimise digital ecosystems for strategic market advantage,” you could say, “I help companies improve their online sales.”
+Avoid the jargon, the acronym and the sophisticated phrasing that only you follow.
+Clarity needs simplicity: if you can say it in five words, do not use ten.
+Instead of "I optimise digital ecosystems for strategic market advantage," you could say "I help companies improve their online sales."

-Simple language is easier to remember, repeat, and act upon.
-It also signals confidence because you’re not hiding behind complex phrasing.
-Practice stripping your pitch down to its core, then rebuild only with essential context.
+Simple language is easier to remember, to repeat and to act on.
+It also signals confidence, because you are not hiding behind complex phrasing.
+Strip your pitch down to its core, then rebuild it with only the essential context.

 Why They Should Care

-People don’t care about you or your business.
-They only care about what you can do for them.
-Make your pitch about them, not about you.
-Highlight outcomes, benefits, or solutions that solve a problem they face or make their life easier.
-For example, instead of “I’m a software developer,” say, “I help companies reduce manual tasks by automating workflows.”
+People do not care about you or your business.
+They care about what you can do for them.
+So make the pitch about them, not you.
+Highlight the outcome or the solution that fixes a problem they have or makes their life easier.
+Instead of "I am a software developer," say "I help companies cut their manual tasks by automating workflows."

-This framing shows immediate relevance, makes your message more compelling, and increases the chances the listener will take action.
-Always ask yourself, “If I were in their shoes, why would this matter to me?”
-Consider the listener’s perspective and craft your pitch to speak to that directly, rather than assuming your own enthusiasm is enough to engage them.
+That framing shows immediate relevance and lifts the chance the listener acts on it.
+Always ask yourself, if I were in their shoes, why would this matter to me?
+Consider the listener's perspective and shape the pitch to speak to it directly, rather than assuming your own enthusiasm is enough.

 Refine Through Repetition

-Clarity is rarely achieved on the first try.
-Test your pitch in low pressure settings, get feedback, and adjust accordingly.
-Repetition helps embed the core message in your memory, allowing for smoother, more confident delivery.
-Recording yourself (without overanalyzing) or practicing with peers can highlight areas for improvement.
-Over time, repetition not only strengthens clarity but also builds confidence, ensuring your pitch is consistent and compelling every time.
-Iterating in small increments prevents overcomplication and keeps your pitch aligned with audience needs.
+Clarity is rarely there on the first try.
+Test your pitch in low pressure settings, get feedback, and adjust.
+Repetition embeds the core message in your memory and lets you deliver it more smoothly and confidently.
+Recording yourself, without overanalysing it, or practising with a colleague shows you where to improve.
+Over time the repetition strengthens both your clarity and your confidence, so the pitch stays consistent and compelling.
+Iterating in small steps stops you overcomplicating it and keeps the pitch aligned with what the audience needs.

 Why Your Elevator Pitch Should Be Adaptable

-Your pitch isn’t a one size fits all statement.
-Different audiences care about different things, and tailoring your pitch ensures relevance and impact.
-Understanding the listener’s perspective allows you to highlight what truly matters to them.
-Carefully craft the parts of your pitch that address their interests, needs, or pain points.
+Your pitch is not a one size fits all statement.
+Different audiences care about different things, and tailoring the pitch keeps it relevant.
+Understanding the listener's perspective lets you highlight what matters to them, so shape the parts of your pitch that speak to their interests and pain points.

-At the same time, your pitch should be flexible, not memorised word for word.
-Use an outline rather than a script so you can adjust in real time depending on cues from your audience.
-This adaptability makes your pitch feel natural, confident, and responsive, which strengthens engagement and credibility.
+At the same time, the pitch should stay flexible rather than memorised word for word.
+Use an outline instead of a script so you can adjust in real time on the cues from your audience.
+That adaptability makes the pitch feel natural and responsive, which strengthens both your engagement and your credibility.

 Understanding Your Audience

-Before giving a pitch, research or observe who you’re speaking to.
-Understand their challenges, priorities, and language they resonate with.
-Tailor the benefits and outcomes of your pitch to their needs, not your standard talking points.
-For example, a marketing manager cares about leads and ROI, while a CEO might care about growth strategy and efficiency.
-Knowing what matters allows you to highlight the elements of your work that connect directly with their interests, making your pitch instantly more persuasive and relevant.
-Thinking about your audience in advance also gives you confidence because you know what matters to them and can anticipate questions or objections.
-For more on understanding your audience, check out the Ultimate Guide to Public Speaking.
+Before you pitch, research or read who you are speaking to.
+Understand their challenges, their priorities and the language they respond to.
+Tailor the benefits and outcomes to their needs, not your standard talking points.
+A marketing manager cares about leads and ROI, while a CEO might care about growth strategy and efficiency.
+Knowing what matters lets you highlight the parts of your work that connect directly with their interests, which makes the pitch more persuasive.
+Thinking about the audience in advance also gives you confidence, because you know what matters to them and can anticipate a question or an objection.
+For more on reading an audience, work through the Ultimate Guide to Public Speaking.

-A rigid script can sound robotic and reduce engagement.
-Instead, create a flexible outline with your hook, core message, and desired action.
-This allows you to adapt your pitch on the fly, respond to questions, or emphasise points based on the listener’s reactions.
+A rigid script sounds robotic and reduces engagement.
+Build a flexible outline instead, with your hook, your core message and your desired action.
+That lets you adapt on the fly, respond to a question, or stress a point based on the listener's reactions.
 Think of it as a roadmap, not a teleprompter.
-By practicing with an outline, you gain confidence to improvise naturally while keeping your key message intact.
-Adaptability also demonstrates social intelligence and responsiveness, which increases the listener’s trust and interest.
-The outline ensures that no matter the audience, you maintain coherence, clarity, and relevance.
+Practising with an outline gives you the confidence to improvise naturally while keeping your key message intact, and it demonstrates the responsiveness that builds a listener's trust.
+Whatever the audience, the outline keeps you coherent and relevant.

 A Good Elevator Pitch Is Crafted Before You Need One

-Your elevator pitch shouldn’t be improvised on the spot.
-This will create an unclear mess that doesn’t land what you want with the person you are pitching to.
+Your elevator pitch should not be improvised on the spot, because that creates an unclear mess that does not land with the person you are pitching to.
 The best pitches are prepared in advance, refined through practice, and polished until they convey your value quickly and clearly.
-Crafting your pitch ahead of time also allows it to reflect your personal brand consistently.
-A well prepared pitch is an opportunity to showcase who you are, what you do, and the outcomes you deliver.
-When you think in advance, you can tailor your message for different situations, ensuring it lands with maximum impact.
+Crafting it ahead of time also lets it reflect your personal brand consistently.
+A well prepared pitch is a chance to show what you stand for and the results you bring, and thinking in advance lets you tailor the message for different situations so it lands with impact.

 Showcase Your Personal Brand

 Your elevator pitch is an extension of your personal brand.
-It tells people not just what you do, but what you stand for, the outcomes you deliver, and why they should trust you.
-For example, a strong personal brand pitch might sound like: “I help small business owners automate their accounting so they can focus on growth.”
+It tells people not just what you do, but what you stand for and why they should trust you.
+A strong personal brand pitch might sound like: "I help small business owners automate their accounting so they can focus on growth."

-It’s simple, clear, and positions you as a problem solver.
-When your pitch reflects your brand, it builds credibility and trust immediately, even in a brief encounter.
-Thinking about your pitch as a personal brand statement also encourages consistency: people hear the same core message from you across meetings, networking events, and introductions, which reinforces your reputation over time.
-Having this level of clarity in what you offer provides a quick statement that you can use over and over again which helps you cement your brand.
+It is simple and clear, and it positions you as a problem solver.
+When your pitch reflects your brand, it builds credibility instantly, even in a brief encounter.
+Treating the pitch as a personal brand statement also keeps you consistent, so people hear the same core message across a meeting, a networking event or an introduction, which reinforces your reputation over time.
+That clarity gives you a quick statement you can use again and again to cement your brand.

 Common Mistakes to Avoid in Your Elevator Pitch

-Even experienced professionals fall into traps that undermine the effectiveness of their elevator pitch.
-Recognising and avoiding these common mistakes can make the difference between being remembered or forgotten.
+Even experienced professionals fall into traps that undermine their elevator pitch.
+Spotting and avoiding these makes the difference between being remembered and being forgotten.

 Talking for too long is one of the most frequent mistakes.
-Listeners tune out if your pitch is unnecessarily lengthy or detailed.
-Longwinded pitches dilute the main message, confuse the listener, and reduce your credibility.
-Use the Nano Speech to craft a clear and concise pitch.
-Every word should either reinforce your value or be removed.
-Practice trimming your pitch until it’s tight, clear, and compelling without leaving out essential meaning.
+Listeners tune out when a pitch runs unnecessarily long or detailed, and a rambling pitch dilutes the main message and dents your credibility.
+Use the Nano Speech to keep it clear and concise, where every word either reinforces your value or gets cut.
+Trim the pitch until it is tight and compelling without losing the essential meaning.

 Not Knowing When to Stop

-Failing to end at the right moment can be just as damaging as overexplaining.
-A pitch that drags past the point of interest risks losing attention, making your message less memorable.
-Train yourself to recognise cues from your listener through eye contact, nods, or questions which signal engagement or impatience.
-Pausing strategically allows your audience to absorb your message and ask follow up questions.
-Knowing when to stop also strengthens your confidence, demonstrating that you value the listener’s time and attention.
-Time is important, and so you should respect the time of whoever you are pitching to.
-If you don’t, you could have delivered the best pitch, and still not get the outcome you want.
+Failing to end at the right moment is just as damaging as overexplaining.
+A pitch that drags past the point of interest loses attention and becomes less memorable.
+Train yourself to read the cues from your listener, the eye contact, the nods, the questions, that signal engagement or impatience.
+Pausing at the right moment lets the listener absorb your message and ask a follow up.
+Knowing when to stop also reads as confidence, because it shows you respect their time.
+Ignore that and you could deliver the best pitch in the world and still miss the outcome you wanted.

 Repeating the Same Point

-Repetition can weaken your message if done unintentionally.
-Saying the same idea in multiple ways may confuse listeners or make your pitch seem unfocused.
-Focus on clarity and precision: state your point once, clearly and impactfully, then move on to supporting information if needed.
-This approach ensures your message is memorable and keeps the audience engaged, preventing the risk of diluting your core statement.
+Repetition weakens your message when it is unintentional.
+Saying the same idea in several different ways confuses the listener and makes the pitch feel unfocused.
+Aim for precision: state your point once, clearly, then move on to the supporting detail if it is needed.
+That keeps the message memorable and stops you diluting your core statement.

-TL;DR: Key Steps to a Great Elevator Pitch
+TL;DR: How to Deliver a Great Elevator Pitch That Gets Results

-• Keep it short: Focus on essentials, communicate your key message, why it matters, and the action you want.
+Keep it short: focus on the essentials, your key message, why it matters, and the action you want.

-• Use the Nano Speech: Open with a hook, deliver your message clearly, close with a strong, actionable finish.
+Use the Nano Speech: open with a hook, deliver the message clearly, and close on a clear, actionable step.

-• Craft clarity first: Be clear, not clever, and ensure your audience knows exactly what you do and why it matters.
+Craft clarity first: be clear, not clever, so the listener knows exactly what you do and why it matters.

-• Adapt your pitch: Understand your audience, use an outline, and adjust delivery in real time.
+Adapt the pitch: understand the audience, use an outline rather than a script, and adjust in real time.

 More From Liam Sandford